vapor-ware/synse-server/README.md

 - `make test`

 ## License
-OpenDCRE is released under GPLv2 - see LICENSE for more information.
+Synse is released under GPLv2 - see LICENSE for more information.

 [docs]: http://opendcre.com